JohanDegraeve/PCBackupUI/README.md

 install java JRE

+Additional files are needed for JavaFX,
+- for Windows: they are here in this repository: https://github.com/JohanDegraeve/PCBackupUI/tree/main/javafx-sdk-22.0.1
+- for Mac: they are here https://gluonhq.com/products/javafx/ in the lib folder

+Download and note the folder (probably Downloads folder)

+Add the jars that were downloaded here https://gluonhq.com/products/javafx/, to the lib folder in javafx-sdk-22.0.1

-In terminal or command window, here assuming javafx sdk libraries are in /Users/johandegraeve/Downloads/javafx-sdk-22/lib and PCBackupUI.jar is in the current folder
+In terminal or command window, here assuming javafx sdk libraries are in /Users/johandegraeve/Downloads/javafx-sdk-22.0.1/lib and PCBackupUI.jar is in the current folder

-For Mac OSX, dylib files are needed

-For windows ...

-java --module-path /Users/johandegraeve/Downloads/javafx-sdk-22/lib --add-modules javafx.controls,javafx.fxml -jar PCBackupUI.jar
+java --module-path /Users/johandegraeve/Downloads/javafx-sdk-22.0.1/lib --add-modules javafx.controls,javafx.fxml -jar PCBackupUI.jar